Agents acting on the renin-angiotensin system; angiotensin II antagonists, other combinations. ATC code:

 ≤ eGFR <90 ml/min/1.73 m2

-Impaired hepatic function: In patients with mild to moderate hepatic impairment, the exposures of sacubitril increased by 1.5- and 3.4- fold, LBQ657 increased by 1.5- and 1.9-fold, and valsartan increased by 1.2-fold and 2.1-fold, respectively, compared to matching healthy subjects.
-However, in patients with mild to moderate hepatic impairment, the exposures of free concentrations of LBQ657 increased by 1.47- and 3.08-fold, respectively, and the exposures of free concentrations of valsartan increased by 1.09-fold and 2.20-fold, respectively, compared to matching healthy subjects.
-Entresto has not been studied in patients with severe hepatic impairment, biliary cirrhosis or cholestasis (see CONTRAINDICATIONS and PRECAUTIONS).
+Impaired hepatic function: In patients with mild to moderate hepatic impairment, the exposures of sacubitril increased by 1.5- and 3.4- fold, sacubitrilat increased by 1.5- and 1.9-fold, and valsartan increased by 1.2-fold and 2.1-fold, respectively, compared to matching healthy subjects.
+However, in patients with mild to moderate hepatic impairment, the exposures of free concentrations of sacubitrilat increased by 1.47- and 3.08-fold, respectively, and the exposures of free concentrations of valsartan increased by 1.09-fold and 2.20-fold, respectively, compared to matching healthy subjects.
+UPERIO should be used with caution in patients with moderate hepatic impairment (Child-Pugh B classification) or with AST/ALT values more than twice the upper limit of the normal range and the recommended starting dose is 50 mg twice daily.
+UPERIO has not been studied in patients with severe hepatic impairment, biliary cirrhosis or cholestasis (see Contraindications and Precautions).

-Effect of gender: The pharmacokinetics of Entresto (sacubitril, LBQ657 and valsartan) are similar between male and female subjects.
+Effect of gender: The pharmacokinetics of UPERIO (sacubitril, sacubitrilat and valsartan) are similar between male and female subjects.

-Pre- and postnatal development studies in rats conducted with sacubitril at high doses up to 750 mg/kg/day (2.2-fold the MRHD on the basis of AUC) and valsartan at doses up to 600 mg/kg/day (0.86-fold the MRHD on the basis of AUC) indicate that treatment with Entresto during organogenesis, gestation and lactation may affect pup development and survival.
+Pre- and postnatal development studies in rats conducted with sacubitril at doses up to 750 mg/kg/day [2.2 fold the MRHD on the basis of AUC] and valsartan at doses up to 600 mg/kg/day [0.86 fold the MRHD on the basis of AUC] indicate that treatment with UPERIO during organogenesis, gestation and lactation may affect pup development and survival.

-Entresto: The effects of Entresto on amyloid-β concentrations in CSF and brain tissue were assessed in young (2-4 years old) cynomolgus monkeys treated with Entresto (50 mg/kg/day) for two weeks.
-In this study CSF Aβ clearance in cynomolgus monkeys was reduced, increasing CSF Aβ1-40, 1-42 and 1-38 levels; there was no corresponding increase in Aβ levels in the brain.
-Increases in CSF Aβ1-40 and 1-42 were not observed in a two-week healthy volunteer study in humans (see PHARMACOLOGY as previously mentioned).
-Additionally, in a toxicology study in cynomolgus monkeys treated with Entresto at 300 mg/kg/day for 39 weeks, there was no evidence for the presence of amyloid plaques in the brain.
+Other preclinical findings: UPERIO: The effects of UPERIO on amyloid-beta concentrations in CSF and brain tissue were assessed in young (2 to 4 years old) cynomolgus monkeys treated with UPERIO (50 mg/kg/day) for two weeks.
+In this study CSF A-beta clearance in cynomolgus monkeys was reduced, increasing CSF A-beta 1-40, 1-42, and 1-38 levels; there was no corresponding increase in A-beta levels in the brain.
+Increases in CSF A-beta 1-40 and 1-42 were not observed in a two-week healthy volunteer study in humans.
+Additionally, in a toxicology study in cynomolgus monkeys treated with UPERIO at 300 mg/kg/day for 39-weeks, there was no evidence for the presence of amyloid plaques in the brain.
 Amyloid content was not, however, measured quantitatively in this study.